VinStarry/MIPS_pipeline_CPU/README.md

 # MIPS_pipline_CPU
-Design and synthesis of a MIPS pipeline CPU.....\n test of zzx
+Design and synthesis of a MIPS pipeline CPU.....

+test of zzx